mattharrison/Tiny-Python-3.6-Notebook/python.rst

 * Use the ``help`` function to read the documentation for a module/class/function.
 As a standalone invocation, you enter the help system and can explore various topics.
-* Use the ``dir`` function to list contents of the namespace, or attributes of an object if you pass one in
+* Use the ``dir`` function to list contents of the namespace, or attributes of an object if you pass one in.

 .. note::